I Remember (Deadmau5 and Kaskade song): Music video

 There are two video versions, a 10-minute short film and an edited 4-minute version.
 It was produced by Anthony and Christopher Donnelly of Mancunian Gio-Goi fame and Mike Moran from Mojofuel.
 The video was directed by Colin O'Toole, cast by Graeme Brown, and stars British actor Stephen Graham, Warren Brown, Aston Kelly (Graham's brother), Greg Costello, and Coronation Street actress Emma Edmondson.
 It was filmed in Manchester and features Graham's character talking to two young men (Brown & Kelly) about life and rave culture.
 The young men then proceed to find a suitable venue for what is later revealed to be an illegal rave with Deadmau5 performing as the DJ.

 The video features a raver (Costello) wearing a Kaskade t-shirt, and Deadmau5 wearing a YourOwnClothing t-shirt.
 At the end of the video, the Deadmau5 song "Brazil (2nd edit)" is mixed in as an outro.
 Graham was almost arrested after police mistook the video for a genuine illegal rave.
 The video also ends with a "to be continued" title card but no video appears to have been designated as the plot continuation.

-The audio-only version upload on September 19, 2008 onto the Ultra Music YouTube channel has been played 78.3 million times as of March 2023.
+The audio-only version upload on September 19, 2008, onto the Ultra Music YouTube channel has been played 84.2 million times as of June 2024.

 Appearances

-The song appears in the 2010 video games GoldenEye 007 and DJ Hero 2.
-A remix of "I Remember" by FreeStyleGames was included in the DJ Hero 2 soundtrack.
-This version was also featured in GoldenEye 007.
+A remix of the song by FreeStyleGames appears in the 2010 video games GoldenEye 007 and DJ Hero 2.

 "I Remember" was also featured on the soundtrack of the 2011 film The Lincoln Lawyer.
 The song can be heard during the film when Jesus Martínez, played by Michael Peña, explains his version of the events which occurred on the night of Donna Rentería's murder.

 This song is also featured in the television series Gossip Girl episode "The Empire Strikes Jack" (Season 3 episode 16).
 The song, being played by Deadmau5 himself, appears in the scene of Eleanor Waldorf's pop up fashion show.